Electric cars are the future — so there’s a growing number of apps available to make driving an electric vehicle as easy as possible.

 However, the paid subscriptions do add value.
 You can manage multiple EVs (ideal if you have more than one, or you often change your car) and upgrade to Android Auto or Apple CarPlay integration.
 This makes it a lot easier and safer to find charge points when you’re already on the road.

-Real-life experience: Zap-Map is highly regarded and with a good reason!
+Hands-on experience: Zap-Map is highly regarded and with a good reason!
 I'm yet to experience frustrations with it.
 One thing that I find difficult is to understand when different charging locations are busy.
 If there's a way they can give us trends on what time of the day, or even the day of the week, are the busiest (similarly to how Google does it for shops), EV drivers would hugely benefit from this!

 ChargePoint’s locator map highlights more than 100,000 charging stations around the world.
 As well as standard features like filters and reviews, this app also offers estimated pricing for specific charging stations, which can help you find cheaper rates in your area.